-The DSL will act to meet the requirements of the role, as outlined in KCSIE 2024 Annex C, which is summarised as: taking lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
-Requirements of the role include (but is not limited to):
+The DSL will act to meet the requirements of the role, as outlined in KCSIE 2022 (Annex C), which includes (but is not limited to):

-- Referring cases of suspected abuse, neglect, radicalisation or allegations to the relevant statutory agencies (children's social care, the police or the Channel programme) - Act as a source of support, advice and expertise to staff within the school - Liaise as appropriate with staff, including IT technician, the SENCo, the designated teacher for LAC, the virtual headteacher and the named person with oversight for mental health.

-- Promote positive engagement with parents and/or carers to safeguard children and support families facing challenging circumstances - Champion educational outcomes for vulnerable children and those who have or have had a social worker - Have procedures in place to re-assess concerns when a child's situation fails to improve - Ensure procedures and guidance are in place to ensue all searches of pupils are witnessed (including the appointment of an appropriate adult for strip searches ^{5 6}) and all searches for prohibited items are logged on the school safeguarding reporting system.
+- Referring cases of suspected abuse, neglect, radicalisation or allegations to the relevant statutory agencies (children's social care, the police or the Channel programme) - Act as a source of support, advice and expertise to staff within the Federation - Liaise as appropriate with staff, including IT team, the SENCos, the designated teachers for LAC, the virtual headteacher and the named person with oversight for mental health. - Promote positive engagement with parents and/or carers to safeguard children and support families facing challenging circumstances - Champion educational outcomes for vulnerable children and those who have or have had a social worker - Have procedures in place to re-assess concerns when a child's situation fails to improve - Ensure procedures and guidance are in place to ensue all searches of pupils are witnessed (including the appointment of an appropriate adult for strip searches 67) and all searches for prohibited items are logged on the Federation's safeguarding reporting system.
 See also guidance in appendix 6

-4.3.1 Record keeping
+4.3.3 Record keeping

-- Maintain clear, concise and confidential records of the concern, action taken and outcome - Ensuring safe and secure transfer of records when a child leaves the school.
+- Maintain clear, concise and confidential records of the concern, action taken and outcome - Ensuring safe and secure transfer of records when a child leaves the Federation.

-4.3.2 Promoting a culture safeguarding and training
+4.3.4 Promoting a culture safeguarding and training

-- Maintain his/her own secure and up-to-date knowledge of safeguarding developments and share as appropriate with staff in line with advice from the Greenwich Safeguarding Children's Partnership (GSCP) - Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes, such as the Royal Greenwich Early Help Guidance and FaASS referral procedures - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - Ensure each member of staff has access to and understands the school's safeguarding/child protection policy and procedures, especially new or part-time staff. - Ensure all staff have robust induction training, covering safeguarding/child protection, and are confident to recognise and report any concerns about children's safety and welfare immediately as they arise - Promote a culture of listening to children and building trusting relationships to support those children who find difficulty in approaching staff with a concern. - Ensure all staff are aware of the additional risks that children with Special educational needs and disabilities face online and offline. - Ensure all staff are aware of the guidance What to do if you are worried a child is being abused - Ensure staff are aware of contextual safeguarding and extra-familial harm from the influence of factors outside of school or in the child's own family, including vulnerability to possible abuse, exploitation and youth violence. - Provide feedback and reassurance to staff who have raised a child protection concern
+- Maintain his/her own secure and up-to-date knowledge of safeguarding developments and share as appropriate with staff in line with advice from the Greenwich Safeguarding Children's Partnership (GSCP) - Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes, such as the Royal Greenwich Early Help Guidance - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - Ensure each member of staff has access to and understands the Federation's safeguarding/child protection policy and procedures, especially new or parttime staff. - Ensure all staff have robust induction training, covering safeguarding/child protection, and are confident to recognise and report any concerns about